tlsnotary/docs-mdbook/src/intro.md

 ## TLS verification with a general-purpose Notary

-Since the validation of the TLS traffic neither reveals anything about the plaintext of the TLS session nor about the `Server`, it is possible to outsource the MPC-TLS verification to a general-purpose TLS verifier ①, which we term a `Notary`.
+Since the validation of the TLS traffic neither reveals anything about the plaintext of the TLS session nor about the `Server`, it is possible to outsource the MPC-TLS verification ① to a general-purpose TLS verifier, which we term a `Notary`.
 This `Notary` can sign (aka *notarize*) ② the data, making it portable.
 The `Prover` can then take this signed data and selectively disclose ③ sections to an application-specific `Verifier`, who then verifies the data ④.

 ![](./diagrams/overview_notary.svg)